FunkyMuse/foSho/README.md

 - Graph aggregator factory
 - Custom navigator to open screens easily
 - Global navigation
-- Multi and single module support
+- Multi (out of the box) and single module support

 Everything you can do with the Official Jetpack Compose Navigation but in a type safe way.